MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/request/fetch.md

   .catch(err => console.error(err));
 ```

-### POST requests
+### Send data using POST request

-Note that method is case-insensitive.
+Note that the method not case-iensitive.

 #### Send JSON data